The Best Sites For Booking Travel

 Google Flights is. my. jam.
 It’s accurate, shows you all the different options, no matter what airline, time or price, and lets YOU pick which customized, multi-airline, RT route you’d like to take.

 Skyscanner is my close second and a backup I use mostly for booking puddle jumpers and short flights between international countries.
+You can compare airlines, dates and prices all in one place.

 Hopper is my favorite app for tracking flights.
 If you know you’re going to Ireland in August from date A to date B, you can set a convenient alert via the app and they tell you when to book.
 Prices are high right now?
 Wait and they’ll alert you when they drop.